mrjackyliang/homebridge-adt-pulse/README.md

   ]
 }
 ```
-Ensure that you customize the values of `subdomain`, `username`, `password`, `fingerprint`, and `sensors` to match your specific setup.
+Ensure that you customize the values with the example structure shown above to match your specific setup.
 If you encounter any queries regarding the configuration, refer to the details provided below this section.

 ## Supported Devices
 While named "ADT Pulse for Homebridge," this Homebridge plugin exclusively accommodates only the sensors listed below.
 It is important to note that this plugin does not serve as a comprehensive substitute for the [official ADT Pulse app](https://www.adt.com/help/faq/adt-pulse/adt-pulse-mobile-app).